angelcymak/angelcymak.github.io/pytorch_logistic-regression/README.md

    - Report the learning rate that gives the highest test accuracy

+#### Task 7: Implementation
-**Perform hyperparameter tuning to find the best learning rate.
-Retrain the model for each learning rate and evaluate its performance to identify the optimal rate.**
+Perform hyperparameter tuning to find the best learning rate.
+Retrain the model for each learning rate and evaluate its performance to identify the optimal rate.